Totum Labs raises $13mn for satellite IoT connectivity

 Totum Labs has developed a System on a Chip (SOC) with built in DMSS to enable low power sensors to communicate with satellites, powered by batteries with a life of over ten years.

-In , Ted Myers, Founder and CEO of Totum Labs, said: "Others that have launched satellites are not on a technical path to scale to billions of connections and they will largely be limited to high value, low-volume endpoints historically associated with satellite connectivity.
+In a press release, Ted Myers, Founder and CEO of Totum Labs, said: "Others that have launched satellites are not on a technical path to scale to billions of connections and they will largely be limited to high value, low-volume endpoints historically associated with satellite connectivity.
 Only Totum's DMSS technology can go head-to-head with the cellular industry for LPWA connectivity and provide a robust and cost-effective connectivity experience for a massive number of endpoint connections across a wide variety of industry use cases."

 The company said the funding would allow it to more rapidly commercialise its low power sensor to satellite network.